adamsvoboda/adamsvoboda.github.io/docs/_posts/2022-06-22-extracting-asr-rules.markdown

 c:\windows\SysWOW64\wbem\WmiPrvSE.exe
 ```

-To take it a step further, you can actually extract the compiled lua scripts by decompiling them after extraction with a tool such as [MpLua converter](https://github.com/commial/experiments/tree/master/windows-defender/lua).
+To take it a step further, you can actually read the lua scripts by decompiling them after extraction with a tool such as [MpLua converter](https://github.com/commial/experiments/tree/master/windows-defender/lua).
 This will allow you to more clearly see how the rule logic works.

 I recommend the [great research by hfiref0x here](https://github.com/commial/experiments/tree/master/windows-defender/ASR).